JoseMateusCamargo/JoseMateusCamargo/README.md

 ### Hi there 👋

-Bachelor of Computer Science, data scientist, full stack developer. :heart: Focus on exact sciences, Machine Learning / Deep Learning, Robotic Process Automation (RPA).
-Specialist in languages (PHP, Python and R).
+Bachelor of Computer Science, data scientist, full stack developer.
+<br/>Focus on exact sciences, Machine Learning / Deep Learning, Robotic Process Automation (RPA).
+<br/>Specialist in languages (PHP, Python and R).

-Driven by exact science, mathematics, statistics; seeking challenges, knowledge, development and victory. :heart: :heart: Passionate about technology and the desire to unite this technology to help humanity
+Driven by exact science, mathematics, statistics; seeking challenges, knowledge, development and victory.
+<br/>:heart: Passionate about technology and the desire to unite this technology to help humanity. :computer: <=> :dna:

 <h3>Programming Languages🚀</h3>